 Resale Pro: The previous owner may include updated features and finishes saving you on maintenance in the long run.

 Resale Con: Resale homes are more likely to come with maintenance issues – both seen and unseen.
 You may be able to negotiate the purchase price with the seller if, for example, it’s obvious the flooring is lifting around the bathtub.
 However, it’s hard to tell what you’re getting into.
 Unforeseen maintenance and repairs can be costly, stressful and time-consuming.

 New Home Pro: Depending on the province you live in, your new home may come with a mandatory warranty.

 New Home Con: Not everything will be covered by warranty.
 A good builder will be sure to explain your home warranty in detail when you purchase a new home.

 New Home Pro: New home builds and move-in ready homes guarantee a better return on your investment.
-In addition to being built with the latest standards and materials, modern designs, features, and finishes will be more appealing to buyers when and if you decide to sell later on.

 New Home Con: If you’re looking to really boost the value of your new home purchase, you may have to sink a little extra into upgrades, features, and finishes to get the biggest return on your investment.